 Is international arbitration the way forward in investor-State disputes?

-Having decided to look into what the future may have in Chart 34: In your view, will the use of international arbitration to resolve investor-State disputes increase in the future?
+Having decided to look into what the future may have in

-store for investment arbitration, we challenged respondents with a thorny question: will the use of international arbitration to resolve investor-State disputes increase in the future?
+store for investment arbitration. we challenged respondents with a thorny question: will the use of international arbitration to resolve investor-State disputes increase in the future?

 Against a background of many uncertainties regarding the fate of the international investment landscape, it is interesting that 66% of respondents believe that "yes," international arbitration will be used more often to decide investor-State disputes while only 34% thought otherwise.
-This prediction is consistent with the rise in numbers. of known investor-State disputes over the past two decades.47 What remains to be seen, perhaps, especially in the current climate, is the shape which investor-State dispute settlement mechanisms might take in the future.
+This prediction is consistent with the rise in numbers of known investor-State disputes over the past two decades.47 What remains to be seen, perhaps, especially in the current climate, is the shape which investor-State dispute settlement mechanisms might take in the future.